microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

 - What model would you select to summarize prompts？
 - What model would you select to generate new names?
 - How to retrieve embeddings?

+You will run the following Jupyter notebook for this challenge.
+You can find it in the Notebooks folder of `Resources.zip` file located in the General Channel of the Teams Channel created for the hosted event.

+- `CH-02-ModelComparison.ipynb`

 Sections in this Challenge:
 1. Overview on finding the right model